karuppiah7890/geektrust-problems/ride-sharing/src/geektrust/thought-process.md

 so that we know which driver to choose when they say `START_RIDE`, instead of running another `MATCH` behind the scenes during the processing of `START_RIDE`, which will cause unnecessary confusion for the user using the system

+- Testing

+Apart from unit testing, run some integration tests to check if things work end to end, and also to test the logic inside `main` package.
+Or else write tests at `main` package level too! :) Unit tests.
+Integration and E2E tests can be a few, compared to unit tests.
+That way, the tests are maintainable and easy to change when code changes

+- When and where to use pointers and where not to use pointers?

+Mostly I have used pointers to reduce memory usage - as a lot of times structs are being used in function arguments and passed around, and this would cause copying the struct everytime if it's a struct, so a pointer to struct makes the copy light weight as it has to copy only the memory address / reference to the struct and not the whole struct itself

+---

+TODO:
+- Integration testing
+- Defining named errors like `RiderNotFound`, `DriverNotFound`, that can be used by callers to understand what's the problem / error, and accordingly to show output, instead of just saying "error occurred" in a generic manner, and also give any specific output, like `Invalid Rider ID`, `Invalid Driver ID` etc
+- Check pointer usage all across the program code